Liver trial: normothermic machine perfusion vs. cold storage in liver transplants

 The protocol sees DCD kidney pairs at donor centres immediately after procurement being randomised to hypothermic machine perfusion, one with oxygen, and one without oxygen.
 The organs are then transplanted into a recipient adult in end-stage renal failure on the active waiting list for a kidney only transplant.
 The primary outcome measure for this trial is long-term graft survival and secondary measures include primary non function, serum creanine at one, three and 12 months, functional delayed graft function as well as graft and patient survival.

 The COMPARE trial has included a total of 105 transplanted kidney pairs and therefore reached its recruitment target in April 2017, with the 12-month follow-up endpoint reached in April 2018.
-The team is now cleaning data for analysis, and a trial outcome is due by the end of the summer.
-Publications are planned for late 2018 and 2019, along with more detailed sub-studies using the trial's sample collection.
-See the Research page for further details.
+Results of the trial are now available in The Lancet.